caraxin/Team15/README.md

 Winter CS130 Team15 Repository.
 Working on HTTP server with different functionality configurable using nginx standards and conforming to the following common api: https://github.com/UCLA-CS130/webserver-api

+## New Updated for Assignment 7
+When you start the server as followed, type the url: localhost:2020/ in the browser.
+Then you will get the homepage of ucla.
+Our team(TSC) set the ProxyHandler root as '/' in the test_config to make sure all of the src/href files will be fetched successfully.
+The server for our proxy is ucla.edu, which have some 302 codes sent back.
+And our server handles 302 codes successfully.

 ## Getting Started

 These instructions will show you what to do to run our project and test everything